adharmavarapu/genews-app/README.md

     - `npm i -g expo-cli` for Windows
     - `sudo npm i -g expo-cli` for Max/Linux
 6. Now navigate to the repository you just cloned through the terminal and open the project in VSCode
-7. To test out the app, type `npm start` in the terminal
+7. To test out the app, type `npm start` in the terminal while inside the repository directory
-8. You can additionally get the expo app on your mobile device test the app through a physical device.
+8. You can additionally get the expo app on your mobile device to test the app through a physical device.

 ## Additional Information:
 #### To improve our coding experience, we can add a few extensions in VSCode.